Peer Review Policy

 Reject

-If the Editor-in-Chief recommends rejecting the manuscript, the rejection is immediate.
-Additionally, if two of the reviewers recommend rejecting the manuscript, the rejection is immediate.
-The editors have the authority to reject any manuscript due to the inappropriateness of its subject, lack of originality, or incorrectness of its results and no expansion of the current knowledge.
+If the Editor-in-Chief decides to reject the manuscript, the rejection decision is issued to the corresponding author(s) with the main reason(s) for rejection.
+In addition, if two reviewers recommend rejection, the manuscript will normally be rejected.
+The editors have the authority to reject any manuscript due to the inappropriateness of its subject, lack of originality, insufficient scientific contribution, methodological weakness, ethical concerns, or incorrectness of its results.

 Author Appeals

-If the final decision of a submitted manuscript is rejected, Editor-in-Chief will notify the corresponding author(s) of the reason(s) for rejection.
-Rejection decision can be appealed by sending an email to Editor-in-Chief at editor@djes.info.
-The appellant authors must provide a comprehensive justification with point-by-point responses to comments of the reviewers or editors.
-Editor-in-Chief will review and discuss the appeal with the journal editors to give a consultative recommendation on the manuscript.
-The recommendation may be acceptance, further peer-review, or maintain the original rejection decision.
-A reject decision is final and cannot be reversed.
+If the final decision on a submitted manuscript is rejection, the Editor-in-Chief will notify the corresponding author(s) of the reason(s) for rejection.
+The rejection decision may be appealed by sending an email to the Editor-in-Chief at [email protected].
+The appellant author(s) must provide a comprehensive scientific justification, including point-by-point responses to the comments of the reviewers and/or editors.

 Publication

-If a manuscript is accepted, Editor-in-Chief will send an acceptance letter to the corresponding author(s) including publication fees.
-The manuscript will be sent to the technical editor for editing and design process and then to the publisher.
+If a manuscript is accepted, the Editor-in-Chief will send an acceptance letter to the corresponding author(s), including information about publication fees in accordance with the journal’s Article Processing Charge policy.
+The manuscript will then be sent to the technical editor for copyediting, formatting, proofreading, and publication processing.